Associate in Arts

 - General Education Requirements (36 semester hours) set forth in the general education requirements of this catalog.

 - Demonstrated competency in a foreign language in accordance with Florida Statute 1007.25.
-Pursuant to guidelines set in Florida Statute 1007.262, competency is demonstrated by completion of a minimum of eight semester hours in a single foreign language at the college level or having completed two high school credits in a single foreign language.
+Pursuant to guidelines set in Florida Statute 1007.262, competency is demonstrated by foreign language proficiency (at the intermediate level) equivalent to 2-years in high school or a sequence of two college credit courses in a single foreign language.

-- Demonstrated competency in civic literacy in accordance with Florida Statute 1007.25; State Board of Education Rule 6A-10.02413.
+- Demonstrated competency in civic literacy in accordance with Florida Statute 1007.25 at bit.ly/FS-gen-ed-courses; State Board of Education Rule 6A-10.02413 at bit.ly/FR-civic-lit-comp.
 Pursuant to guidelines set in Florida Statute 1007.25, Section 4, competency is demonstrated by completion of one of two civic literacy courses (either AMH 2020 or POS 2041 ) with a grade of C or higher OR by achievement of the standard score on a state-approved assessment.

 - Students must have fulfilled all financial obligations to the College before they may graduate.